Cimarron Strip: Home media

 On May 27, 2014, Entertainment One released the complete series on DVD in Region 1.

 Syndication

 UK digital network 5Spike used to air episodes of the show at random days and random times, as movies.
-Previously, the show aired on Movies4Men, now known as Sony Movies Action.
+Previously, the show aired on Movies4Men, now known as Great!
+Action.
 US over-the-air network Decades also aired episodes of the show for one day in October 2015.
+It also briefly aired on Superstation WGN for a short time in the early 2000s.